This a non-exhaustive list of terms relevant to digital connectivity.

 Triple play

-A marketing term for the provision of broadband Internet access, television and telephone over a single broadband connection.
+A marketing term for the provision of digital connectivity Internet access, television and telephone over a single digital connectivity connection.
 A triple-play network is one in which voice, video and data are all provided in a single access subscription.
 Quadruple play also contains provision of mobile service.

 U